-COVID scenarios considered so far set $\phi = 0.4$, implying that when the economy is away from the ZLB, the nominal interest rate adjusts with inflation but by much less than onefor-one.
+Macroeconomic outcomes depend on the fiscal rules and on the monetary policy rule, that is, on the value of φ , the response of the nominal interest rate to inflation.
+The GR and COVID scenarios considered so far set $\phi = 0.4$, implying that when the economy is away from the ZLB, the nominal interest rate adjusts with inflation but by much less than one-for-one.
 While this behavior constitutes a passive monetary policy, it will have consequences for the economy when at the ZLB.
 The expectation of a future recovery from the ZLB will also generate expectations of a rise in the nominal interest rate, which, in turn, will weaken the current expansionary impact of higher expected inflation.
-In rows 3 and 4 of Table 5, therefore, we consider scenarios that set $\phi = 0$ to investigate the consequences of the central bank pegging the nominal interest rate.31
+In rows 3 and 4 of Table 5, therefore, we consider scenarios that set $\phi = 0$ to investigate the consequences of the central bank pegging the nominal interest rate.35

 Imposing the ZLB, Figure 11 shows the responses to a negative demand shock for the COVID policy with $\phi = 0.4$ and with $\phi = 0$.
 The latter scenario is labeled "COVID no MP" to indicate no response of monetary policy.
 The impact of the nominal rate peg on inflation is large.
 While inflation falls 2% when $\phi = 0.4$, it declines only 0.3% and returns to zero more quickly when $\phi = 0$.
 Under the nominal rate peg, the output gap also falls less and returns more quickly to zero.
 Because the nominal interest rate cannot adjust under the peg, the bond price remains at its steady state-that is, the duration of government debt plays no role under the peg.
 The resulting larger (real) interest expense to service the debt causes a larger rise in the debt-to-GDP ratio.
 With a larger rise in debt, government purchases rise more and net taxes fall more under the peg.
-Rows 3 and 4 of Panel A in Table 6 report the welfare implications under rational expectations of the nominal rate peg for both the GR and COVID fiscal rules, a monetary policy that pegs the nominal interest rate results in a large welfare improvement, due to the lower inflation volatility.
-As a result, the GR and COVID fiscal rules achieve the same welfare when the nominal interest rate is pegged.
-The nominal rate peg, by definition, also eliminates the occurrence of the ZLB.
+Rows 3 and 4 of Panel A in Table 6 report the welfare implications under rational expectations of the nominal rate peg for both the GR and COVID fiscal policies.
+Under either set of fiscal rules, a monetary policy that pegs the nominal interest rate results in a large welfare improvement, due to the lower inflation volatility.
+As a result, the GR and COVID fiscal rules achieve the same welfare when the nominal interest rate is